Welcome to the Ida B. Wells HS Counseling Department

 email: dbradach@pps.net

 phone: 503 916-5280 ext.
 75213Born and raised in Portland, Danny Bradach attended Oregon State University and graduated in 2006 with a B.S. in Liberal Studies (Behavioral Science).
 After OSU, he attended Lewis & Clark College, where he earned his M. Ed. degree in School Counseling in 2008.
 He earned his M.S. in Athletic Administration from Western Kentucky University in 2010.
-Danny joined the IBW staff in 2015, but began his school counseling career in 2008-09 and has previously worked at Madison, Marshall, and Parkrose high schools.
-In his free time, Danny enjoys spending time with his wife and two kids, watching and coaching sports (including Unified Sports at IBW!), cooking, and cheering for the OSU Beavers.
+Danny joined the IBW staff in 2015, but began his school counseling career in 2008 and has previously worked at Madison, Marshall, and Parkrose high schools.
+In his free time, Danny enjoys spending time with his wife and two kids, watching and coaching sports (including football, Unified Basketball, and softball at IBW!), cooking, and cheering for the OSU Beavers.

 STUDENT LAST NAMES Sci-Z